13 May Does Your Realtor Respect Your Healthy-Home Questions?

 If you’re looking for a home that either has people- and planet-friendly features, or has the perfect infrastructure to accommodate these features, you need a Realtor who embraces your vision and respects the reasons for it.

 How will you know?
-Does the Realtor show disinterest when you talk about the need for nontoxic flooring or finishes?
+Choosing an agent who has NAR Green designation is a good place to start.
+Notice whether he or she shows interest when you talk about a home’s indoor-air quality, energy-efficiency or the need for nontoxic flooring or finishes?
 When you find a home of interest, will the Realtor be willing to get answers to your healthy-home questions, such as what type of insulation was used in the home?
 Whether the home contains any vinyl flooring that was manufactured before the end of 2015 and if you’ll want to replace it?
 Or whether the HVAC system pulls in and circulates adequate fresh air and whether it should be inspected by a licensed HVAC specialist?

 As you interview agents, ask a few test questions.
 If the response downplays your concerns, move on.
-If you are looking in the Greater Cincinnati area and would like to talk to an experienced Realtor who understands and respects such questions, contact us here. ©
+If you’re looking for a Realtor who respects green questions in Greater Cincinnati, including Hamilton, Warren and Clinton counties, follow the link or text or call (513) 496-5037. ©